royneary/mod_push/README.md

 # mod_push

+Note: This project is not maintained anymore.
+Mainline ejabberd now [ships](https://github.com/processone/ejabberd/pull/1881) the app server part of XEP-0357.

 mod_push implements [XEP-0357 (Push)](http://www.xmpp.org/extensions/xep-0357.html)
 for ejabberd and includes a messaging-focussed app server for the common push notification services.
 These are